barryclark/jekyll-now/pages/study/zen/gateless-case2-full.md

 ## Notes on the text of this case

-You can find the a version in the ["prompt-only" version of this page](./gateless-case2.md).
+You can find a version in the ["prompt-only" version of this page](./gateless-case2.md).

 The story of Paichang/Baizhang/Hyakujo and the Fox can be found in multiple collections of koans with some variations:
 - Case 2 of the Gateless Barrier (_Mumonkan_),
 - Case 8 of Book of Serenity (_Shōyōroku_),
 - Case 102 of Dogen's Shinji Shobogenzo.

-Central to the case, the question and response is rendered different ways according to translators:
+Central to the case, the main question and response is rendered different ways according to translators:

 Robert Aitken, The Gateless Barrier, 1990:
 > \- Does an enlightened person fall under the law of cause and effect or not?